-With partial bottom cells (ln_zps=true), in general, tracers in horizontally adjacent cells live at different depths.
+With partial bottom cells (ln_zps =true), in general, tracers in horizontally adjacent cells live at different depths.
 Horizontal gradients of tracers are needed for horizontal diffusion (traldf.F90 module) and for the hydrostatic pressure gradient (dynhpg.F90 module) to be active.
-Before taking horizontal gradients between the tracers next to the bottom, a linear interpolation in the vertical is used to approximate the deeper tracer as if it actually lived at the depth of the shallower tracer point and the resulting forms for the horizontal difference and the horizontal average value of T at a U-point are :

-(Fig. 5.5).
-For example, for temperature in the i-direction the needed interpolated temperature, \widetilde{T} , is :
+Before taking horizontal gradients between the tracers next to the bottom, a linear interpolation in the vertical is used to approximate the deeper tracer as if it actually lived at the depth of the shallower tracer point (Fig. 5.5).
+For example, for temperature in the i-direction the needed interpolated temperature, \widetilde{T} , is: